inadeqtfuturs/gatsby-starter-ed/content/pages/documentation.md

 By default, the table of contents is set to false.
 You only need to add this line if you *want* a table of contents.

+## Customizing

+There are a few things you can immediately do to customize the look of your minimal edition.
+Head to the upper most level of the folder Ed. sits in (called the root), and locate `gatsby-config.js`.
+This file controls the site's title and subtitle (as seen on the homepage), keywords and author (used in SEO), information housed in the sidebar, as well as the theme.
+Currently there are a predetermined set of colors you can set the theme to (blue, brown, cyan, green, magenta, orange, and red).
+It currently defaults to red.

 ## Bibliographies

 (Coming Soon)

 ## Publishing

 (Coming Soon)